Pedro Costa

-Pedro Costa (born 30 December 1958) is a Portuguese film director.
-He is best known for his sequence of films set in Lisbon, which focuses on the lives of the impoverished residents of a slum in the Fontainhas neighbourhood.
+Pedro Costa (born 30 December 1958) is a Portuguese filmmaker.
+His films are usually set in the Greater Lisbon Area, starring non-professional actors and focusing on the lives of the impoverished immigrants residents of slums in Fontainhas, Amadora.

+For Vitalina Varela (2019) he won the Golden Leopard at the 72nd Locarno Film Festival.

 Biography

 After completing a degree in history from the University of Lisbon, Costa worked as an assistant for Jorge Silva Melo, Vítor Gonçalves and João Botelho.
 He released his debut film O Sangue at the age of 30.

 Costa's films would receive acclaim from critics consistently throughout his career.
 He collected the France Culture Award (Foreign Cineaste of the Year) at 2002 Cannes Film Festival for directing In Vanda's Room.
 Colossal Youth was selected for the 2006 Cannes Film Festival and earned the Independent/Experimental prize (Los Angeles Film Critics Association) in 2008.
 Horse Money was awarded the Leopard for Best Director in 2014, while his Vitalina Varela was awarded the Gold Leopard for Best Film in 2019.